-The RT6232A/B is a high-efficiency, monolithic synchronous step-down DC/DC converter that can deliver up to 2A output current from a 4.5V to 18V input supply.
-The RT6232A/B adopts ACOT architecture to allow the transient response to be improved and keep in constant frequency.
+The RT6233A/B is a high-efficiency, monolithic synchronous step-down DC-DC converter that can deliver up to 3A peak output current from a 4.5V to 18V input supply.
+The RT6233A/B adopts ACOT architecture to allow the transient response to be keep in constant improved and frequency.
 Cycle-by-cycle current limit provides protection against shorted outputs and soft-start eliminates input current surge during start-up.
 Fault conditions also include output under voltage protection, output over current protection, and thermal shutdown.